Skip to main content

 • Nuts and seeds: Pumpkin seeds, cashews and sesame seeds.

-To improve the absorption of iron from plants, avoid drinking coffee or tea with the meal as these inhibit absorption.
+To improve the absorption of iron from plants, avoid drinking coffee or tea with meals, as these inhibit absorption.

 • Beef steak with spinach and tomato salad: Iron from beef combined with vitamin C from tomatoes.

-• Lentil and bell pepper stew: Plant-based iron from lentils and vitamin C from bell peppers.
+• Lentil stew with peppers: Plant-based iron from lentils and vitamin C from peppers.

-• Whole grain bread with hummus and lemon juice: Iron from chickpeas and vitamin C from the lemon.
+• Wholemeal bread with hummus and lemon juice: Iron from chickpeas and vitamin C from the lemon.

 Certain groups have an increased need for iron: